KeyboardKit/KeyboardKit/README.md

 github "danielsaidi/KeyboardKit"
 ```

-### Manual installation

-To manually add `KeyboardKit` to your app, clone this repository, add `KeyboardKit.xcodeproj` to your project and `KeyboardKit.framework` as an embedded app binary and target dependency.

 ## Get Started

-With `KeyboardKit`, you should inherit `KeyboardInputViewController` instead of `UIInputViewController`.
-This provides you with a bunch of stuff, e.g. a  `keyboardActionHandler` that can handle taps, long presses etc. and a `keyboardStackView` to which you can add components like toolbars, button rows and collection views.

-Your custom keyboard extension will automatically be resized to fit the content of this `keyboardStackView`.
-However, using this stack view is optional.
-You can setup your custom keyboard extension in any way you like.
+`KeyboardKit` has a `KeyboardInputViewController`, which you should inherit instead of `UIInputViewController`.
+It will provide you with many tools, like an action handler handles gestures on various keyboard actions, a stack view that helps you layout your keyboards in a way that automatically resizes the extension etc.

+KeyboardKit also has an extensive model and many keyboard-specific tools, like standard handling of a range of actions, gesture recognizion, haptic and audio feedback, alerts, autocompletion etc.

+KeyboardKit supports both `UIKit` and `SwiftUI`, so you can pick the option that suits your needs best. `SwiftUI` support is currently limited, but will be the main focus going forward.

-`KeyboardKit` also provides you with tools for haptic and audio feedback, displaying alerts on top of the keyboard, views components etc. Have a look at the demo app for more information and examples.
+Have a look at the demo app for more information and examples.

-## Keyboard Actions
+## Actions

-`KeyboardKit` comes with a set of actions that can be applied to your keyboard buttons, like `character` input, `backspace`, `newline`, `space`, `keyboard switcher`s etc.
+KeyboardKit comes with a set of actions that can be applied to your keyboard buttons, like `character` input, `backspace`, `newline`, `space`, `keyboard switcher`s etc.

 Check out [this action guide][Keyboard-Actions] for more information about available actions and how to use them.